 The increasing prevalence of overweight in children and adolescents is observed globally.
 From 2000 to 2016, the proportion of overweight children (5 to 19 years of age) doubled worldwide, from 1 in 10 to almost 1 in 5 second children, UNICEF (2019).
 The Latin American and Caribbean region follows the same trend, with the prevalence of overweight children doubled since 1990.

 The South-South Cooperation Project to tackle the Multiple Burden of Malnutrition in School-aged Children results from a partnership between the Ministry of Health, the WFP Centre of Excellence Against Hunger, the Brazilian Cooperation Agency, and the Ministry of Foreign Affairs.
+Importantly, the Ministries of Health of Colombia and Peru are also partners in this project.

 This horizontal knowledge exchange, especially regarding the fight against childhood overweight and obesity, aims to support processes to strengthen national public institutions and health and nutrition sectors considered fundamental for the management of public food and nutrition policies in partner countries.